Madrid: Parks and forests

 Other urban parks are the Parque de El Capricho, the Parque Juan Carlos I (both in northeast Madrid), Madrid Río, the Enrique Tierno Galván Park, the San Isidro Park as well as gardens such as the Campo del Moro (opened to the public in 1978) and the Sabatini Gardens (opened to the public in 1931) adjacent to the Royal Palace.

-Further west, across the Manzanares, lies the Casa de Campo, a large forested area with more than (6.6 sq mi) where the Madrid Zoo, and the Parque de Atracciones de Madrid amusement park are located.
+Further west, across the Manzanares, lies the Casa de Campo, a large forested area with more than 1700 hectare where the Madrid Zoo, and the Parque de Atracciones de Madrid amusement park are located.
 It was ceded to the municipality following the proclamation of the Second Spanish Republic in 1931.

 The Monte de El Pardo is the largest forested area in the municipality.
 A holm oak forest covering a surface over hectares, it is considered the best preserved mediterranean forest in the Community of Madrid and one of the best preserved in Europe.
 Already mentioned in the Alfonso XI's Libro de la montería from the mid-14th century, its condition as hunting location linked to the Spanish monarchy help to preserve the environmental value.
 During the reign of Ferdinand VII the regime of hunting prohibition for the Monte de El Pardo became one of full property and the expropriation of all possessions within its bounds was enforced, with dire consequences for the madrilenians at the time.
 It is designated as Special Protection Area for bird-life and it is also part of the Regional Park of the High Basin of the Manzanares.

 Other large forested areas include the Soto de Viñuelas, the Dehesa de Valdelatas and the Dehesa de la Villa.
 As of 2015, the most recent big park in the municipality is the Valdebebas Park.
 Covering a total area of 4.7 km2, it is sub-divided in a 3.4 km2 forest park (the Parque forestal de Valdebebas-Felipe VI), a 0.8 km2 periurban park as well as municipal garden centres and compost plants.